 There are 3 types of Duvernoy’s glands – Type I, II and III, with Type I being the least harmful.
 You’ll find Type III glands in deadly rear-fanged snakes.

 The Ringneck snake is an example of a snake that is essentially harmless but not quite non-venomous.
 The snake injects their venom through the teeth found in their upper jaws.
 Because the delivery system isn’t as developed as a true venomous snake, these snakes need to chew on their prey to inject the venom.

-The Ringneck is a Colubrid snake and considered to be harmless.
+The Ringneck is a Colubrid snake and is considered harmless to humans.
 There are about 1,760 species of colubrids, and they account for about two-thirds of the world’s snakes.

-Even for the venomous colubrid species, a bite unaccompanied by chewing is rarely harmful to humans.
+Even for the venomous colubrid species, a bite unaccompanied by chewing is rarely dangerous to humans.